nadrane/blog/source/_posts/build-your-own-regex.md

 ```

 `matchStar`, like `matchQuestion`, also needs to handle two cases:
-1. Where the character before the `*` is not matched but the rest of the text matches the remainder of the pattern
+1. Where the character before the `*` is not matched but the text matches the remainder of the pattern
 2. Where the character before the `*` is matched one or more times and the rest of the text matches the remainder of the pattern.

 Since there are two cases that both result in a match (0 matches OR more matches), we know that `matchStar` can be implemented with a boolean OR.
 Furthermore, case 1 for `matchStar` is exactly the same as it was for `matchQuestion` and can be implemented identically using `match(pattern.slice(2), text)`.
 That means we only need to formulate an expression that satisfies case 2.